 Examining lymph nodes around the site of the primary cancer can help determine the extent of cancer spread via the lymph vessels.
 Spread to the nearby lymph nodes may reduce the chance of survival (prognosis), and the cancer may require different treatment.

 Lymphadenectomy or lymph node dissection refers to the surgical removal of cancerous lymph nodes, usually after confirmation that they contain cancer cells.

-In some cases, patients may be advised to have the draining lymph nodes removed ‘just in case’ they have collected cancer cells; this prophylactic procedure is known as elective lymph node dissection and is intended to reduce the change of recurrence.
+Patients may be advised to have the draining lymph nodes removed ‘just in case’ they have collected cancer cells; this prophylactic procedure is known as elective lymph node dissection.
 In melanoma, there is no evidence for a survival benefit from elective lymph node dissection, ie, melanoma patients who have this procedure do not live any longer than those who do not.

 Lymphadenectomy may lead to serious side effects including: